harrypars0ns/a-recipe-book/README.md

 To deploy on Heroku you have to:
 Create an app on the main page of your Heroku dash.
-Go to settings, press 'reveal config vars' I used IP (0.0.0.0), PORT (5000), Set the name and URI.
+Go to settings, press 'reveal config vars' I used IP (0.0.0.0), PORT (5000), Secret Key and MongoDB URI string.
 Gitpod has Heroku already installed so just use 'heroku login' in your terminal.
 Add a requirements.txt with 'pip3 freeze > requirements.txt'.
 Add a Procfile with 'echo web: python app.py > Procfile'.